logo

 2.

 3. 29.
-The reason most people who have long-term hypertension and diabetes end up on dialysis due to chronic kidney disease
+The reason why most people who have suffered from high blood pressure and diabetes for a long time end up undergoing dialysis due to chronic kidney disease

 4.